 A bright light can easily frighten skunks away since they are nocturnal creatures.
 Some homeowners decide to set up spotlights in their yards as skunk deterrents.
 However, running a light all night long may irritate neighbors and cause a big surge in your monthly electric bill.

 Skunks are very skittish creatures and will often get scared away by electronic repellents such as automated sprinklers.
 Using motion sensors, the sprinkler will come on and squirt the skunk with water.
 It could cause skunks to skulk off and never return again.
 However, placing automated sprinklers in all areas of the yard where you wish to prevent skunks from entering could become costly.

 Do you have a wildlife control problem that you can’t seem to fix?
 Skunks are volatile creatures and may still hang around despite the modifications made to your yard.
-Allow the pest and wildlife experts at Carolina Pest Management to help you not only remove skunks from your yard, but keep them away for good.
-With over 75 years of experience in the pest control industry, Carolina Pest Management is a provider you can rely on.
-Contact us if you need pest control in the Charlotte area.
+Don’t deal with a skunk problem all on your own.
+Allow the professionals at Carolina Pest Management assist you with remedies to combat skunks and other rodents.
+Our company is family-owned, environmentally sensitive, and treats all wildlife humanely.
+Contact us for a consultation today!